View on GitHub

 Hourly (1953—present)

-Hourly relative Humidity data are acquired from Meteorological Service of Canada and are aggregated to 6-hourly averages.
+Hourly relative humidity data are acquired from Meteorological Service of Canada and are aggregated to 6-hourly averages.

 Wind Speed